 STEP 2: Chop your cocoa butter into approximate 1/2″ chunks (no need to be precise.)
 Measure out 1/4 cup of these pieces and place in a heat-safe bowl.
 Add in the sweet almond oil.

 Place this bowl in a pan of hot, but not quite simmering, water until the cocoa butter is completely melted.

 Alternatively, you can heat in the microwave for 10 to 15 seconds at a time, until cocoa butter is melted.

 Either way, you don’t want your oils to get scalding hot.
 Just warm enough for the cocoa butter to fully melt.

-To use, scoop a few tablespoons out and massage over your entire body.
-Rinse well.
-Be careful, though, since the butters can make the floor of your shower slippery!
+NOTE: Be careful, the butters can make the floor of your shower slippery!